-As in the previous assessment, CAA distributions were treated separately for each of the four fisheries.
+As in the previous assessment, CAA distributions were treated separately for each of the four fisheries and two research surveys.
 The longline CAA data had to be split between Spanish- and umbrella-system fishery in the same way as CPUE data (this is a model requirement), while the trawl data were split between finfish and calamari fisheries due to the differences in legal net mesh size and fishing grounds, leading to distinct CAA distributions.
-One change, compared to the previous year, was exclusion of the pre-2008 CAA data for the calamari trawl fishery from the analysis.
-The poor model fit to these data, and the potential reasons behind it, have already been reported (Skeljo and Winter 2020); in brief, pre-2008 data were few (more toothfish were sampled in 2008 alone then in the previous 15 years combined).
-We suspect this bias reflects different sampling protocols pre- and post-2008, i.e. different levels of attention given to accounting for the juvenile toothfish (which can be difficult to distinguish from certain other species in the juvenile stage).
-Therefore, we decided to treat pre-2008 data as questionable and exclude them from the current model.
+Same as in the previous year, pre-2008 CAA data for calamari trawl fishery was excluded from the analysis.
+The poor model fit to these data and the potential reasons behind it have already been reported (Skeljo and Winter 2020); in brief, pre-2008 data were few, with more toothfish sampled in 2008 alone then in the previous 15 years combined.
+We suspect this bias reflects different sampling protocols pre- and post-2008, i.e. different levels of attention given to accounting for the juvenile toothfish, which can be difficult to distinguish from certain other species in the juvenile stage.
+Therefore, we decided to treat pre-2008 data as questionable and exclude them from the model.
+The CAA data from two research trawl surveys conducted in parallel by FIFD, groundfish survey and calamari pre-season survey, have been treated separately as they cover different (although partially overlapping) areas.